 Use aid programs in good time in times of crisis - even if you are unsure whether you will get into trouble at all.
 It often takes time for funds to be approved or allocated.

 3. Keep the costs low

-Phrases like "I still have to buy a car to pay the tax" are popular but simply wrong - around half you have to pay yourself (depending on the tax rate).
+Sentences like “I still have to buy a car to get the tax to press" are popular but simply wrong - you have to pay about half yourself (depending on the tax rate).

 4. Invest in good account and insurance planning

-A cheap business account is difficult to find.
-Search carefully before committing yourself.
-The number of your bookings often determines the amount of the monthly costs.
+A cheap business account is hard to find.
+Search thoroughly before you commit.
+The number of your bookings often determines the amount of the monthly Costs.

-If you also need a loan or a overdraft facility, how the bank and the customer deal with each other is particularly important.
-Check direct banks too, some also offer business accounts.
-You certainly need insurance too.
-Find out what is needed.
-Also ask industry colleagues.
+If you also need a loan or an overdraft facility, it is particularly important how bank and Customer deal with each other.
+Also check direct banks, some also offer business accounts.
+You will certainly need insurance as well.
+Determine what is necessary.
+Ask They also industry peers.